blazysecon/SDA_DS_class/image_processing/image_processing.md

  - Change **Runtime** to **GPU**
  - Run first cells, when prompted permit access to Google Drive files **Connect to Google Drive**

+ ## Traditional feature extraction ideas

+ - Convert images to thumbnail size (e.g. 8x8 = 64pixels) and use pixels as features
+ - Use binned histogram values as features to determine overall picture callers
+ - Use gray_scale to measure image brightness (e.g. binned histogram on gray scale image)